 Create a style guide

 Once you have a clear view of your target audience, consider creating a style guide for your branding initiative.
 It includes elements like the look, feel, tone, and voice and helps you keep them consistent across all touchpoints.
 Having a style guide eliminates the risk of inconsistency in your marketing campaigns.
 It is crucial in the current times when businesses showcase themselves across multiple channels, from offline displays to websites, social media platforms, and influencer networks.
+Even though you are on a budget, sometimes it will help to hire a brand consulting agency.

 Design a logo without professional help